ramsey/coding-standard/README.md

 This is a custom coding standard for [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).
-It borrows many sniffs from [Slevomat Coding Standard](https://github.com/slevomat/coding-standard) and combines them into a single unified, common standard for Ramsey's PHP libraries.
+It borrows many sniffs from [Slevomat Coding Standard](https://github.com/slevomat/coding-standard) and [PHPCSExtra](https://github.com/PHPCSStandards/PHPCSExtra) and combines them into a single unified, common standard for Ramsey's PHP libraries.

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating in this project and its community, you are expected to